-We will have the students teach practice classes.
+We will explore teaching methodology as briefly outlined here and we will have the students teach practice classes.

 · Come from a heart space and lead with love and compassion